-Following the close of the public comment period on this Draft EIR, responses will be prepared for all comments received that raise CEQA-related environmental issues regarding the Proposed Project.
-The Final EIR will include written responses to comments received in accordance with CEQA Guidelines Section 15088 and will also include any text changes to Draft EIR that become necessary after consideration of public comments.

-The Final EIR will be presented to the Santa Cruz City Council for a final decision on the Proposed Project.
+As stated above, this Final EIR includes written responses to comments received in accordance with CEQA Guidelines Section 15088 and also includes any text changes to Draft EIR that become necessary after consideration of public comments.
+As further explained in Chapter 8, Draft EIR Comments and Responses, revisions to the Draft EIR text are shown as double-underlined text, which represents language added or modified in the Draft EIR, and strikethrough, which represents language deleted from the Draft EIR.
+The Final EIR will be presented to the Santa Cruz City Council.
 Prior to making a decision to approve a project, the City Council must certify that it has reviewed and considered the information in the EIR, that the EIR has been completed in conformity with the requirements of CEQA, and that the document reflects the City's independent judgment.